How to Build an Outdoor Fireplace- Part 1

 Always start with a plan.
 You should not begin any landscape project without a well-thought-out plan.
 Even if your plan will take years to fulfill, create a plan.
 Changing any landscape or hardscape feature is costly and requires tons of time and energy.
 Get it right the first time.
 You do not want a fireplace built in the wrong spot.

 Perhaps you can hire a designer.
 Maybe you know what you want.
 Start with a napkin sketch (at least) if you must.
 Then get some yard paint and paint out your design on your lawn.
-See if you will be affecting any water, sewer, electrical, plumbing, or irrigation lines.
+See if you will affect any water, sewer, electrical, plumbing, or irrigation lines.
 Are there power lines you need to consider?
-After those concerns are dealt with, think about how you may be affecting drainage around your property if you make grade changes.
+After those concerns are dealt with, consider how you may affect drainage around your property if you make grade changes.
 Are you removing trees?
-Where will the sun be when you plan on using your space.
+Where will the sun be when you plan on using your space?
 When you sit down to enjoy your new outdoor living area, will the sun be in your eyes?
 Be sure to make any adjustments to your plans.

 With your design (possibly modified) painted on the ground, walk around it.
 Move through the space.
 See if traffic flows smoothly.
 Ensure there is enough space for people, furniture, etc. Make sure there is a safe exit as well.
 You can’t have people stuck on a patio in an emergency.
 One particular place to pay attention to is the entrance to the house.
 Even if this is a double door, usually, only one is used.
 Be sure there is enough space by the door for traffic to stand as people wait and move past each other.
 I recommend a sizable stoop at the top of any stairs.
 I also recommend the steps wrap around all three sides so traffic can come in from the sides, not just straight ahead.
 You can see an example of this in the Patio Idea illustration.

 The Foundation for Your Fireplace Kit is the most Important Part